imagineLife/big-site/content/node/event-loop-in-action.md

 });
 console.log('end');
 ```

-This will return
+Run it:
 ```bash
 start
 end
 set immediate
 timeout
 ```

-Maybe not that interesting so far!
+Maybe not that interesting so far.

 ### Introduce Multiple timeouts for further inspection
 ```js